brendanzab/rust-nbe-for-mltt/README.md

 This originally started as a Rust port of Danny Gratzer's implementation of [Normalization by Evaluation for Martin-Löf Type Theory][nbe-for-mltt], but it has a slightly different architecture and some additional language features.
+The algorithm for the insertion and unification of metavariables was partly taken from Andras Korvacs' [Minimal TT Exampls][minimal-tt-examples] and [smalltt][smalltt] (although gluing is not yet implemented here).
 It will probably become the basis for a new front-end for [Pikelet](https://github.com/pikelet-lang/pikelet).